elhmn/ckp/README.md

 # codekeeper : (ckp)
-CLI that helps you store and reuse your common scripts and solutions from anywhere
+CLI that helps you store and reuse your history and one liner scripts from anywhere, better than gists

 ## Overview